-If, after the completion of daily clearing, the clearing deposit balance of a Member on any ledger at INE is lower than the minimum required, INE will issue a margin call to the Member and the additional amount required will be deducted from the Member's dedicated fund account.
+Upon completion of daily clearing, the clearing result will serve as a margin call to any Member whose clearing deposit balance on any ledger at INE is lower than the minimum required, in which case INE will deduct the required amount from the Member's dedicated fund account.
 If a shortfall still exists, the Member should eliminate it before market open of the next trading day, or will be penalized by such measures as restriction on opening new positions and forced liquidation.